 Elementary and Middle School Child Abuse Awareness and Peer Abuse/Violence Prevention

-The Elementary school programs are THREE SESSION programs for 1st, 3rd and 5th grade students (each session lasts about 45-60 minutes).
+The Elementary school programs are for Pre-K through 5th grade students.
 Using class discussion, videos (time permitting), and handouts, students will learn about child abuse and personal safety (a.k.a. good touch, bad touch), communicating their feelings, and getting along with others (violence prevention and peer abuse/bullying prevention).
 Students will take a short pre and post test.

 Adolescent Pregnancy Prevention Programs

 CAPA is capable of offering these programs to youth in many types of settings including church youth groups, schools, community groups, and after-school programs.
 All of these programs are offered free of charge.

 - Making A Difference!
 An Abstinence-Based Approach to Prevention of STDs, HIV and Teen Pregnancy